cardano-foundation/cardano-academy/courses/CBCA/3-the_cardano_blockchain/2-cardano_architecture/README.md

 # Unit 2 - Cardano Architecture

 ## Learning Objectives

+> [!NOTE]
+>
-By the end of this unit, the learner should be able to:
+> By the end of this unit, you should be able to:
+>
-- Name the 4 main layers of the Cardano node and describe their roles.
+> - [x] Name the 4 main layers of the Cardano node and describe their roles.
-- Describe each Cardano era and the features they brought to the network
+> - [x] Describe each Cardano era and the features they brought to the network

 ## Introduction
 Hello everyone, and welcome.
 My name is (lecturer name)